huhanGitHub/papt/README.md

 # Papt

 Papt is a pairwise GUI dataset between Android phones and tablets.
-The detail introduction about this dataset is in the `dataset` directory.
+A detailed introduction about this dataset is in the `dataset` directory.
 This dataset includes pairwise phone-tablet GUIs.
-Current dataset is avaliable at [Papt](https://drive.google.com/drive/folders/1a7IuofYFwntbjFkIjWDE05qvMFJGXtyF?usp=sharing).
+The current dataset is available at [Papt](https://drive.google.com/drive/folders/1a7IuofYFwntbjFkIjWDE05qvMFJGXtyF?usp=drive_link).

-The 'dataset' directory contain pair examples and more introduction.
+The 'dataset' directory contains pair examples and more introductions.

 ### Data Source